 Therefore, it’s crucial that youngsters are having a good time!

-Making it positive, enjoyable, and fascinating for the target age group should be your top goal whether you decide to design an obstacle course or game, have a race or competition, or challenge them to a dance-off.
+Your primary objective should be to make the experience positive, enjoyable, and fascinating for the target age group, whether you choose to design a physical activity obstacle course or game, have a race or competition, or challenge them to a dance-off.

 2. Pick Age-Related Activities!